AlbanMontaigu/boot2docker-vagrant-extension/README.md

 ## Available commands

-Each command as integrated help, just type the command to see detailed usage.
+Each command has integrated help, just type the command to see detailed usage.

 ### Box commands